-- Gross domestic product (GDP) is the total market value of all goods and services produced in the country, in a given year or quarter.
+Gross domestic product (GDP) is the total market value of all goods and services produced in the country, in a given year or quarter.
 GDP is equal to all government, consumer, and investment spending, plus the value of exports, minus the value of imports.
 GDP includes earnings made by foreigners while inside the country.
 GDP does not include earnings by its residents while outside of the country.

-- Gross National Income (GNI) is GDP plus income paid into the country by other countries for such things as interest and dividends (less similar payments paid out to other countries).
+Gross National Income (GNI) is GDP plus income paid into the country by other countries for such things as interest and dividends (less similar payments paid out to other countries).

+Gross National Product (GNP) is the total market value of all goods and services produced by domestic residents.
 GNP includes domestic residents earnings from goods and services produced and sold abroad, and investments abroad.
 GNP does not include earnings by foreign residents while inside the country.

 GDP and GNI thus refer to economic income within the borders of the country, while GNP refers to economic output by the country's residents.

-Since the the early 1990s, economists and government officials have generally regarded GDP (rather than GNP) as the primary indicator of a country's economic output.
-Data from the three sources listed below, for example, agree that currently (2010) the annual GDP Growth rate for China is over 9%, while for the United States the rate is about -2.5% (i.e., negative growth).
+Since the early 1990s, economists and government officials have generally regarded GDP (rather than GNP) as the primary indicator of a country's economic output.
+Data from the three sources listed below, for example, agree that currently the annual GDP Growth rate for China is over 9%, while for the United States the rate is about -2.5% (i.e., negative growth).

-• Reporting and comparing GDP, GNI, and GNP
+GDP, GNI, and GNP Explained

-• Determining GDP, GNI, and GNP
+- Determining GDP, GNI, and GNP.

 - Between quarters and years for a single country or groups of countries, to identify changes and trends in economic growth.